luser-dr00g/pcomb/README.md

 parenthesis and one closing parenthesis.

-Some additional behaviors of the print*() functions are controlled by file scoped static flags such as whether to print integers as a decimal number or interpreted as an ascii character and presented in single quotes, or whether to print a symbol's code number as well as the symbol's name, or whether to dump the innards of a function object and print its environment in dot notation.
+Some additional behaviors of the print*() functions are controlled by file scoped static flags in `pc11object.c` such as whether to print integers as a decimal number or interpreted as an ascii character and presented in single quotes, or whether to print a symbol's code number as well as the symbol's name, or whether to dump the innards of a function object and print its environment in dot notation.

+## Building Recursive Parser Graphs

+The parser constructed with `forward()` can be composed with `then` and `either` and then have its value filled in by the resulting "higher level" parser.
+This creates a loop in the parser graph.
+Take care not build a graph with left recursion or the recursive descent parsing algorithm will become locked in an infinite unproductive loop.

+For examples of this, see the implementations of the `many` combinator and the `regex_grammar()` and `ebnf_grammar()` functions in `pc11parser.c`.

+To avoid infinite recursion, the `print()` function will refuse to print the innards of a parser created with `forward()` -- even after its value has been overwritten -- and will display only its printname.

 ## Building Concrete Syntax Trees (CST)